qsbworkshop/qsb2019/docs/programme.md

 permalink: /programme/
 ---

 <p>The workshop will run all day on Monday October 28<sup>th</sup> 2019.
-Student talks will be invited and delivered on Tuesday October 29<sup>th</sup> in the morning, with a scientific networking event will run in the afternoon</p>
+Student talks will be invited and delivered on Tuesday October 29<sup>th</sup> in the morning, with a scientific networking event which will run in the afternoon.</p>
 <!--
  <p><em>A detailed schedule will appear here soon.</em>
 -->